abdo754/AbdulBookStore-part2/AbdulBookStore/README.txt

-i removed some code in asppsettings i have add this 20231120162542_addDefaultIdentityMigration to migrationd folder i have add new .cs in Models and add a new table
+i removed some code in asppsettings i have add this 20231120162542_addDefaultIdentityMigration to migrationd folder i have add new .cs in Models and add a new table there was a problem which was the add-migration AddCategoryToDb does not work i forgot to switch the the defualt project to dataAccess